raspilc/ioBroker.I2CLCD/README.md

 "DisplayBlinkTime" sets up the Interval for "DisplayBlink" "DisplayLine1"..."DisplayLine4" writes the user-defined text to the desired line

-Adapter based on node.js-library lcdi2c (https://www.npmjs.com/package/lcdi2c)
+Adapter based on node.js-library raspberrypi-liquid-crystal (https://www.npmjs.com/package/raspberrypi-liquid-crystal)

-Works with Nodejs 10 only!
-WIP...

 ## Changelog